Finite $V_{\rm 2\Delta}$ puzzle in low-multiplicity pp collisions from ultra-long-range azimuthal correlations in the string-shoving model: Methodology

+where $Y(\Delta\varphi)$ is the observable used in Eq.~(2).
 The template-fit procedure assumes that higher multiplicity events can be expressed as a superposition of low-multiplicity events with additional flow contributions.
 Thus the fitting function takes the form~\cite{ALICE:2013snk,CMS:2012qk},

 where $Y(\Delta\varphi)$ and $Y^{\rm LM}(\Delta\varphi)$ represent the one-dimensional $\Delta\varphi$ projections in the high-multiplicity and low-multiplicity event classes, respectively.
 The parameters $F$ and $G$ are scaling factors, while the Fourier series describes the additional flow contribution in high-multiplicity event classes.
 The two-particle correlation coefficients $V_{n\Delta}$ are extracted by fitting the $\Delta\varphi$ projections of high-multiplicity event classes using this equation.
 Here, $n$ = 2 gives the second-order coefficient of the two-particle correlation.
-The ultra-long-range correlations with $|\Delta\eta| > 5.0$ in pp collisions are supposed to be not affected by non-flow contributions from relatively short-range resonance decays and jet fragmentation on the near side ($\Delta\varphi < \pi/2$) of the per-trigger yield.
-Jet contributions on the away side ($\Delta\varphi > \pi/2$) are accounted for using the non-flow subtraction with the template fit method to extract $V_{2\Delta}$.
+We note that the extracted $V_{2\Delta}$ is independent of the choice of normalization.
+If one instead uses the conventional per-trigger yield $\frac{1}{N_{\text{trig}}} \frac{dN_{\text{pair}}}{d\Delta\varphi}$, the only difference is an overall constant factor relative to $Y(\Delta\varphi)$.
+Because the template fit in Eq.~(2) contains free scaling parameters $F$ and $G$, this constant factor is absorbed, leaving $V_{2\Delta}$ unchanged.
+Thus, our results are directly comparable to experimental measurements that use per-trigger normalization.